ATaylor1027/LevelUpLarry/README.md

 Under the TagList folder, each text file's name is a seperate "Properties - Configuration" in RBX Studio (how tags are stored in rbx studio)

+All scripts Should wait for ActionsReady correctly, to prevent them from failing before they fully function.